 4. Create a Texas LLC Operating Agreement

-However, if your LLC has two or more members, it should have a company agreement in place.
-Although it’s not required to start an LLC in Texas, it is highly recommended because this outlines how the business is structured and will operate among the members.
+If your LLC has two or more members, it should have an operating agreement.
+Although it’s not required in Texas, we suggest creating one to outline how the business is structured and how it will operate among its members (and/or managers).

-Some of the sections you will typically find covered in an operating agreement include:
+Some of the sections you’ll typically find covered in an operating agreement include:

 - Capital distributions